SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Use a Resource File
 -------------------

-Now that you know how to create a custom keyword that is reusable within a test file, you can build up a body of custom keywords to be shared project-wide with a resource file.
+Now that you know how to create a custom keyword that is reusable within a test file, you can build a library of custom keywords to be shared project-wide with a resource file.

-A resource file is similar to a normal test suite file, except there are no tests, only references to your project's personal library of custom keywords.
+A resource file is similar to a normal test suite file, except there are no tests, only references to your project's library of custom keywords.

-For example, let's create a resource file that stores the ``Create a test contact`` custom keyword currently in the ``custom_keyword.robot`` test case.
+Let's create a resource file that stores the ``Create a test contact`` custom keyword, which is currently in the ``custom_keyword.robot`` test case defined in `Create Custom Keywords`_.
 Save this code in a file named ``<ProjectName>.robot`` in the ``robot/<ProjectName>/resources`` folder of your project's repository.
 (Although the resource file isn't required to be named after the project it's stored inside, it's an established best practice to do so.)

 .. code-block:: robotframework